turbita2/turbita2/README.md

 - 👋 Hi, I’m @turbita2, the 1st was deleted
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning php, js and java
+- 🌱 I’m currently learning php, js and java, p.s. add flutter too
 - 💞️ I’m looking to collaborate on anyone
-- 📫 How to reach me ... @turbita on almost every MP game, @turbita_ on ig
+- 📫 How to reach me ... @turbita on almost every social network, @turbita_ on ig
 - ⚡ Fun fact: xd

 <!---